 I feel Colt’s eyes fixed on me as mine are on the world beyond the glass.
 “He’s here.
 It’s like we haven’t missed a beat.
 After all these years.”
 The sound of a door opening interrupts my thoughts.
 I hear Colt ask, “Will you join me?”

 I’m drawn to both, this world he’s created and to him.
-I move away from the sea and toward the man.
+I move away from this sea and toward the man.

 When I enter the study, I’m alone.
 It’s spacious with a comfortable feel.
-Recessed lights glow onto the overstuffed chairs in front of the fireplace.
-Old books and original artwork adorn book shelves.
-A simple desk on the far side of the room sits framed by a large paned window.
-I walk over to the desk and run my fingers along its edge.
-It’s only features are its four simple turn carved legs and a plain drawer that rests discretely at its center.
+Recessed lights glow over two overstuffed chairs set in front of the fireplace.
+Old books and original artwork adorn bookshelves.
+A modest desk sits framed by a large paned window on the far side of the room.
+Its only features are four simple, turn-carved legs.
+I walk over and run my fingers along its edge and see a obscured drawer set at its center.

-“I bought that at auction years ago.”
-I hear Colt say.
+“I bought that at auction,” Colt says.
 “It’s from Amherst.
 Early 1800s.
-I wonder if Emily Dickinson ever sat there.”
+I wondered if Emily Dickinson ever sat there.”

-I look up and he’s holding a bottle of wine and two antique-gold rimmed wine glasses.
+I look up to see Colt holding a bottle of wine and two antique-gold rimmed wine glasses.
 It’s as if I’m watching my life play out on a big screen.
-He pours us some wine and raises his glass for a toast.
+He pours us each a glass then raises his for a toast.

 “To old friends.”